talentrics/Project_proposal_2020/README.md

-# Project_proposal_2020

 # A data based approach to hire diverse refugee talent
 Author: Daniel Macdonald @talentrics http://www.talentrics.com/

-Current trends in strategic talent Management suggest that businesses who seek to build a diverse workforce need to embrace trends in globalization, technology, and remote work.
-As a result, the growing practice of 'People Analytics' is developing tools to apply machine learning to search for highly skilled professionals in under-utilized pockets of talent.
+Current trends in strategic talent Management suggest that businesses who seek to build a diverse workforce need to actively embrace trends in globalization, technology, and a de-centralized workforce.
+As a result, the growing practice of 'People Analytics' is developing tools that apply machine learning to search for highly skilled professionals in under-utilized pockets of talent.
 (Dikau & Hatfield 2020)

 ![](images/Project_overview_b.png)